Leafwing-Studios/fop-rules/docs/character-options/classes/paragon.md

 ## Rallying Blow

 At level 11, your blows inspire and guide your allies, highlighting weaknesses in the foes’ defenses.
-Whenever you hit a creature with a basic attack or Grapple attack, you may immediately make an Expose attack against them.
+Whenever you hit a creature with a basic attack or Grapple attack, each ally within a 10 foot radius of you may make an attack of opportunity against that creature.

 ## Battlefield Beacon